abduljaleel/workshop-appflow-athena-quicksight/README.md

 ![image](images/athena-queryresults.png)

-*   Create a new table called 'SLACK_DATA_ANALYSIS' by running below query
+*   Create a new table called 'SLACK_DATA_ANALYSIS' by running below query.
+This table will be used for Amazon Quicksight analysis

 ```sql
 CREATE TABLE IF NOT EXISTS SLACK_DATA_ANALYSIS